konradhalas/dacite/README.md

 I really appreciate your support.

 Please remember that every new feature, bug fix or improvement should be tested.
-100% code coverage is a must have.
+100% code coverage is a must-have.

 We are using a few static code analysis tools to increase the code quality (`black`, `mypy`, `pylint`).
 Please make sure that you are not generating any errors/warnings before you submit your PR.
-You can find current configuration in `.travis.yml` file.
+You can find current configuration in `.github/*` directory.

 Last but not least, if you want to introduce new feature, please discuss it first within an issue.